XelerT/binary-translator/README.md

 <summary>More encoding details.</summary>

-Jmps' and call's addresses are fulfilled using 2 step passage.
+Jumps' and call's addresses are fulfilled using 2 step passage.

 ---
-Our cpu have 2 stacks, the first is for working with numbers and the second contains returing adresses.
+Our cpu have 2 stacks, the first is for working with numbers and the second contains returning addresses.
 For solving this problem we emulate our second stack.
-Register r15 is used as second rsp, at the begining of buffer $mov r15, (end of data section address)$.
+Register r15 is used as second rsp, at the beginning of buffer $mov r15, (end of data section address)$.
 Every call is changed for "push" in the second stack and jump to the address:

         mov qword [r15], (return address)